Online RN Education

 CPCRE offers an online education module 'Palliative Care Nursing in Various Contexts' as a Queensland University of Technology (QUT) continuing professional education unit.
 In 2020 students can make big savings on the normal cost of this unit.

-The module provides RNs who have an interest in palliative care, but little experience, opportunity to extend their knowledge of palliative care.
-It provides them a beginning level of knowledge in this important area of care, but will not make them a specialist palliative care nurse.
+The module provides RNs with an interest in palliative care, but little experience, opportunity to extend their knowledge of palliative care.
+It provides a beginning level of knowledge in this important area of care, but will not make them a specialist palliative care nurse.

-- I applied for a secondment to the palliative care team at a major Brisbane hospital but was unsuccessful.
+- From a past student: I applied for a secondment to the palliative care team at a major Brisbane hospital but was unsuccessful.
 After completing this unit, I applied again for the same position and was successful.
 The interview panel told me I was successful because I’d completed this professional development course.
-(Past student).

 For further information and to enrol:

 If you successfully complete the modules and assessment, you will receive credit towards one elective unit in NS32 Graduate Certificate in Nursing or NS85 Master of Nursing.